gotchoices/MyCHIPs/doc/learn-protocol.md

   These should not violate the formal terms and conditions of the tally (i.e. those digitally signed by both parties).
   But they will clearly affect how the system will operate the tally.

-  Settings are modeled as a special kind of chit that transmits no value--only information.
+  Settings are modeled as a special kind of chit that transmits no value--just information.
   This will facilitate verifying that each end of the tally contains the same information about settings.

   Users can make the following tally settings:
   - Adjust/change lift [trading variables](learn-lifts.md#trading-variables).
     Although these seem to be solely the business of the user's host service, the partner site needs to know certain aspects in order to properly estimate lift lading capacity.
   - Request a tally to be closed, once it's balance reaches zero.
-    While this can be done at any time, a debtor may still not have an obligation to pay down a debt any faster than specified in the previously signed credit terms.
+    While this request can be made at any time, a debtor would still not have an obligation to pay down a debt any faster than specified in previously agreed-to credit terms.
-  - Specify a <i>call date</i> or when the other partner is expected to pay its balance down to zero.
+  - Specify a <i>call date</i> or when the other partner is expected to pay its balance down to zero or a specified target level.
-  - Change one's own agent address.
+  - Change one's own agent address, agent IP number and/or agent port (not yet implemented).

 ### Tally Protocol
 The steps to establish a tally are shown in the following sequence diagram.